studio24/deployer-recipes/docs/usage.md

 # Usage

 How to perform different tasks with Deployer.

+You can run `dep list` to view available commands.

 * [Get information about deployments](#get-information-about-deployments)
 * [Deploying](#deploying)